StanfordSpezi/SpeziBluetooth/README.md

 ### Configure the Bluetooth Module

-We use the above `BluetoothDevice` implementation to configure the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module within your
+We use the above `BluetoothDevice` implementation to configure the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module within the
 [SpeziAppDelegate](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate).

 ```swift